-Historically, the ISO has required a Participating Generator to install a Remote Intelligence Gateway (RIG) to provide direct telemetry.
-Conceptually, a RIG is a protocol converter and a security gateway to the ISO's EMS; for example, a RIG could convert DNP3 over serial to DNP3 over TCP/IP then encapsulate the result in an SSL/TLS tunnel.
-Some Participating Generators choose to provide their own RIGs and some choose to work with third parties that provide RIG engineering services.
-The ISO has maintained on its Web site a list of third-party RIG engineering firms.
-The ISO does not endorse or certify any of the firms on this list, does not make any warranty or representation regarding these firms or their capability to provide engineering services related to a project, and has not restricted the Participating Generator's selection of a firm to the firms on this list.
+Historically, the ISOCAISO has required a Participating Generator-Resource to install a Remote Intelligence Gateway (RIG) to provide direct telemetry.
+Conceptually, a RIG is a protocol converter and a security gateway to the ISOCAISO's EMS; for example, a RIG could convert DNP3 over serial to DNP3 over TCP/IP then encapsulate the result in an SSL/TLS tunnel.
+Some Participating Generators-Resources choose to provide their own RIGs and some choose to work with third parties that provide RIG engineering services.
+The ISOCAISO hade at one point maintained on its Web site a list of third-party RIG engineering firms and no longer does so. -The ISOCAISO does not endorse or certify any of the firms on this list, does not make any warranty or representation regarding these firms or their capability to provide engineering services related to a project, and has not restricted the Participating Generator's-Resource's selection of a firm to the firms on this list.